zalkar-z/personal-blog/content/blog/how-to-read-a-book/index.md

 #### The Importance of Suspending Judgment

-- The arts of grammar, logic, and rhetoric cooperate in regulaing the elaborate processes of writing and reading.
-- Skill in the first two stages of analytical reading comes from a mastery of grammar and logic.
-Skill in the third stage depends on the art of rhetoric.
-- While the first two stages of analytical reading can be done in any order or even combined together.
-The third stage of analytical reading has to be done after the first two.
-Every reader must make sure to understand the book before critizing.

 > Rule#9: You must be able to say, with reasonable certainty, "I understand", before you can say any one of the following things: "I agree" or "I disagree" or "I suspend judgment".
 These three remarks exhaust all the critical positions you can take.

 - Suspending judgment is important if you have not finished reading the book entirely.
 Even so, you might still have some work to do in the first two phases of nalytical reading before you can state your judgment.